AIM-Intelligence/AIM-Forge/docs/component-dev/COMPONENT_DEVELOPMENT_EN.md

 - **Responsive design**: Ensure components work at different sizes
 - **Dark theme**: All components should use dark theme colors

+## Developing with AI

+When developing components with AI (Claude, GPT, etc.):

+📋 **See `AI_COMPONENT_PROMPTS.md`** file.

+This file contains:
+- Complete project structure and architecture details
+- Data transfer mechanisms (JSON serialization, object_store references)
+- All actually implemented component examples
+- Copy-and-paste ready prompts in Korean/English

+**How to use**:
+1. Open `AI_COMPONENT_PROMPTS.md` file
+2. Copy the entire Korean or English prompt
+3. Paste it in your first conversation with AI
+4. Request the component you want

+This allows AI to fully understand the project and generate accurate code.

 ## Troubleshooting

 ### Component doesn't appear in library